dimajix/flowman/BUILDING.md

 ## Build for Custom Spark Version

-Per default, dataflow will be built for fairly recent versions of Spark (2.2.1 as of this writing) and Hadoop (2.8.3).
-But of course you can also build for a different version
+Per default, dataflow will be built for fairly recent versions of Spark (2.3.2 as of this writing) and Hadoop (2.8.3).
+But of course you can also build for a different version by either using a profile

+    mvn install -Pspark2.2 -Phadoop2.7

+This will always select the latest bugfix version within the minor version.
+You can also specify versions explicitly as follows:

     mvn install -Dspark.version=2.2.1 -Dhadoop.version=2.7.3

+Note that using profiles is the preferred way, as this gurantees that also dependencies are selected using the correct version.

 ## Building for Cloudera